UNCBiomedicalComp/UNCBiomedicalComp.github.io/index.md

 # Biomedical Computing in the Department of Computer Science at UNC-Chapel Hill

-We are collectively X labs in the [Department of Computer Science](https://cs.unc.edu), working across diverse areas of biomedical computing, including, medical image analysis, computational immunology, computational genetics, and X.
+We are collectively X labs in the [Department of Computer Science](https://cs.unc.edu) at UNC-Chapel Hiill, working across diverse areas of biomedical computing, including, medical image analysis, computational immunology, computational genetics, and X.

 {%
   include link.html